dannywillems/ocaml-bls12-381-hash/src/anemoi/README.md

 `blst_fr_pow`.
 It will get removed later when the addition chain will be implemented.
 Therefore, you need to install first the OCaml package bls12-381.
-Simply follow the instruction in the README of tis repository to install a compatible version.
+Simply follow the instruction in the README at the root of this repository to install a compatible version.